Windows File Explorer

 These are 3 images showing what Windows has as a default, what Windows has with the Common Dialogs default, and my adjusted Common Dialogs example

-Windows List stsyle
+Windows List style

 This shows a listing of folders with your